nalhaidari/Applied_Data_Science_Capstone/final_assignment/README.md

  2. Data Collection
 </H2>
 <div align="justify">
-For that Project I' compare Riyadh, Jeddah and Dammam which are the biggest Saudi cities to a list of cities.
+For that Project I'll compare Riyadh, Jeddah and Dammam which are the biggest Saudi cities to a list of cities.
 I found what I want <a href=https://www.listchallenges.com/250-most-famous-cities/html/">Here</a>.
 So I scraped all cities names.
-Then I'm going to find a coordinate point in every city and use it foursquare API to collect venues of interest within the city.
+Then I'm going to find a coordinate point in every city and use Foursquare API to collect venues of interest within the city.
 The table below shows a sample of the dataset.
 <br> <br>

  <div>